castedo/copyaid/docs/start.md

 temperature to a cold zero or a hotter temperature.
 To learn about the differences, read the [Hot Copyediting page](hot.md).

-To customize your tasks, refer to the [configuration page](config.md).
+To customize your tasks, refer to the [reference page](reference.md).

 !!!
 Warning
     Be sure to use [copybreaks](copybreaks.md) and/or ensure that your document consists